As you celebrate Labor Day weekend, consider the contribution that the Irish have made, and continue to make to the American labor movement.

-John Sweeney, president of the AFL-CIO, America’s largest labor union, has long been active in Irish affairs, and is a member of several Irish organizations.
+John J. Sweeney became president emeritus of the AFL-CIO at the federation’s constitutional convention in September 2009, stepping down after five terms as president of America’s largest labor union.
+Sweeney has long been active in Irish affairs, and is a member of several Irish organizations.
 In 1995, he accompanied President Clinton on his first visit to Ireland.

 Sweeney’s election as president of the American Federation of Labor-Congress of Industrial Organizations (AFL-CIO) in 1995 ushered in a new era in the labor movement.
 On the day of his electoral win, he led an impromptu march up Manhattan’s Fashion Avenue protesting wages and work conditions in the garment industry.
 Within weeks, he had established a multi-million-dollar fund to finance television and radio commercials, town rallies and telephone campaigns to hammer away at the evils of wage discrimination, job insecurity and union-busting corporations.